Are you feeling sluggish all the time or have Edema or Lymphedema or have had a surgery?

 Lymphatic Drainage Therapy is not a one-time or single-session treatment that produces dramatic results in the first session.
 To see results, you will need to attend a series of sessions.
 Even if you’re opting for traditional relaxation and rejuvenation therapy.

 In Bangalore, I only offer this therapy to women.
-If you have any questions about the protocol, please WhatsApp or call:+91 9742763479.
+Let’s talk about how I can help you on your path to better health.
+WhatsApp or call:+91 9742763479.